github-pfeifer-syscon-de/geodata/README.md

 # geodata
-To use the various weather data services, for glglobe use a lib (not yet used)
+To use the various weather/geo data services, for glglobe use a lib